urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Data Visualization

-The final result is a **Weather Reports** Looker report.
+The culmination of this project is a **Weather Report** Looker report.

-The first page of the report shows the summary statistics.
-User can select either or both **Station ID** and **Date**.
+The initial page of the report displays summary statistics, allowing users to filter by **Station** and/or **Date**.

-The first dashboard in this page shows the number of records collected for the selected station and date.
+The first dashboard on this page indicates the number of records collected for the chosen station and date.

-The second dashboard shows the lowest, average and highest temperature for the selected station and date.
+The second dashboard presents the lowest, average, and highest temperatures for the selected station and date.

 <br>
 <img width="1177" alt="image" src="https://github.com/user-attachments/assets/1a99cb64-04d7-4b81-9c07-e28afbddbef9" />
 <br>

-Second page of the report shows the time series temperate data for the selected station and the date range.
+The second page of the report illustrates the time series temperature data for the selected station and date range.

 <br>
 <img width="1181" alt="image" src="https://github.com/user-attachments/assets/e2ab7d8c-ac92-4dcf-9bff-f65a9315e794" />